A16 Levelling Up Fund improvements

 Cost and Funding

 We received up to £20m in ‘Levelling Up’ funding from central government in October 2021.
-This funding will be used across five projects.
-Specific costs for each scheme are currently being worked on and will be shared once complete.
+This funding was used across five projects.

 Timeline